ebruchez/ebruchez.github.io/_posts/2023-05-10-televideo-912-terminal-1.md

 - TVI-912B and TVI-920B
 - TVI-912C and TVI-920C

-This manual has 36 pages including covers, and date of 1979.
+This manual has 36 pages including covers, and a copyright date of 1979.
 You can find it on Archive.org.

 There are a couple of versions, if not more, of this manual.